RealHarshThakur/cloudy-flask/user_service/README.md

 - Root

 I've also written decorators for the users type which you can easily use in the users actions to restrict or permit access.

+To start this microservice, run :
+- kubectl create -f users.yaml